How to optimize Production Planning to turn Supply Chain into a competitive advantage

 • discrete

-• comfortable
+• cumulative

-9. MRP, Material Policies and Capacity Planning: how to align materials and resources with customer priorities?
+9. MRP, Material Policies, and Capacity Planning: How to Align Materials and Resources with Customer Priorities?

 9.1 Material Requirements Planning (MRP): the logic of material requirements

-• minimum lot,
+• minimum lot size,

 • lead time,